gydisme/Unity-DataManager/README.md

 Installation
 =
-Download the Assets/DataManager/ folder and add to your Unity 3D project.
+Download the lastest release: https://github.com/gydisme/Unity-DataManager/releases Start your project with the release or add Assets/DataManager/ folder to your project.

 QuickStart
 =